NumEconCopenhagen/projects-2019-abs/dataproject/README.md

 ## Getting Started

 Download the entire folder "Dataproject" to get started.
-The extension **"ipywidgets"** used to make the interactive graph with a drop down menu, does not work in all environments.
+The extension **"ipywidgets"** used to make the interactive graph with a drop down menu does not work in all environments.
 Therefore, we recommend you run the code with **Jupyter**.

 ### Installing